Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Introduction

 Nevertheless, still people are trying to explain the observational fact by any one of the above modified gravity theory or by imposing both type of modifications.
-In the frame work of RS2 brane scenario, several models have been proposed to account for the present accelerating phase.
+In the frame work of RSII brane scenario, several models have been proposed to account for the present accelerating phase.
 In particular, a self interacting scalar field \cite{Maeda1,Pedro1,Majumdar1,Nunes1,Sami1} behaves as dark energy.
-The dynamics of scalar field with constant or exponential\cite{Gonzalez1} as well as a wide variety of self-interaction potentials\cite{Leyva1} have been studied in the context of FRW cosmology.
-Recently, a detailed phase space analysis of RS2 brane world scenario has been done in\cite{Escobar1}, and a complete cosmic scenario in this model has been shown in \cite{Jibitesh1} with the help of dynamical system analysis.
-Also, scalar field coupled to barotropic fluid has been studied in ref.\cite{Copeland1,Aguirregabiria1,Lazkoz1,Fang1,Leon1,Leon2,Leon3}, and in this context, it is worth noting that the relevant dynamical system studies in the brane scenario can be found in \cite{Campos1,Campos2,Coley1,Coley2} and others ( see for instance \cite{Goheer1,Goheer2} where a phase space analysis with exponential potential the brane has been examined by Goheer and Dunsby ).
-Further, it should be noted in this context that scalar field appears naturally in particle physics and in the present context it behaves as a source of DE. \\
+The dynamics of scalar field with constant or exponential \cite{Gonzalez1} as well as a wide variety of self-interaction potentials \cite{Leyva1} have been studied in the context of FRW cosmology.
+Recently, a detailed phase space analysis of RSII brane world scenario has been done in Ref. \cite{Escobar1} and a complete cosmic scenario in this model has been shown in \cite{Jibitesh1} with the help of dynamical system analysis.
+Also, scalar field coupled to barotropic fluid has been studied in Refs. \cite{Copeland1,Aguirregabiria1,Lazkoz1,Fang1,Leon1,Leon2,Leon3}, and in this context, it is worthy to note that the relevant dynamical system studies in the brane scenario can be found in \cite{Campos1,Campos2,Coley1,Coley2} and others (see for instance \cite{Goheer1,Goheer2} where a phase space analysis with exponential potential in the brane has been examined by Goheer and Dunsby ).
+Further, it should be noted in this context that scalar field appears naturally in particle physics and in the present context it behaves as a source of DE.
+For recent works on dynamical systems in the case of modified gravity theories one may refer to references \cite{Odintsov2017,Oikonomou2018,Odintsov2018a,Kleidis2018,Odintsov2018b} and reference \cite{Bahamonde2018} for a recent review on dynamical system.